becomingtechsis/United-States-Food-Waste-Monitor/README.md

 -Removed rows with missing values
 -Excluded null rows.
--Explode Select Investors column into individual rows for categorical analysis -modeled my data by grouping the tables into facts and dimentions tables.
+-Explode Select Investors column into individual rows for categorical analysis
+- Grouped tables into Facts and Dimensions
+-Conected the dimension tables to the facts.

 ##Data analysis/visualization
 1. I used a Colorblind Safe theme.